dev-breeze-com/dawnhttpd/README.md

    - Support for guestboooks.
    - Support for basic memory cache.
    - Support for slocate requests.
+   - Support for basic throttling (size in KB).
+   - Support for basic authentication.

 BUILDING
 ========

+   Enable ipv6 by including -DENABLE_IPV6 in the Makefile CFLAGS.
    Enable slocate by including -DENABLE_SLOCATE in the Makefile CFLAGS.
+   Enable guestbook by including -DENABLE_GUESTBOOK in the Makefile CFLAGS.
+   Enable pidfile by including -DENABLE_PIDFILE in the Makefile CFLAGS.
+   Enable password by including -DENABLE_PASSWORD in the Makefile CFLAGS.

    Install dawnhttpd by running the following commands, as root:
 	   make && make install

-	   copy settings.ini to /etc/dawnhttpd/
+   Copy settings.ini to /etc/dawnhttpd/

 CONFIGURATION
 =============

-   INI-style configuration was added, in the updated version.
+   INI-style configuration was added for settings, passwords, and mimetypes.
+   Invoke the command *dawnhttpd --help* for help information.
-   See README.cmd.txt for commands.
+   See README.cmd.txt for additional command information.
    Guestbook entry keys should be encased by '<%' and '%>'.